Acceleration Voltage of Electron Microscope

 The electron microscope is an indispensable instrument for analyzing samples.
 This series explains the basics of electron microscopes.
 The first theme is the acceleration voltage of the electron microscope.

 An electron microscope is a device that uses an electron beam to obtain an enlarged image of an observation object (hereinafter referred to as a sample).
-An electron beam is a lot of electrons that are converged and emitted in one direction.
-When an electron beam is viewed as a wave, the wavelength is very short.
-Therefore, it is possible to observe at much higher magnification (more precisely speaking, higher resolution) than optical microscopes.
+An electron beam consists of a stream of electrons focused and emitted in a specific direction.
+When viewed as a wave, the electron beam has a significantly shorter wavelength than visible light.
+This property allows for observation at much higher magnifications--or more precisely, higher resolutions--than is possible with optical microscopes.

 In the case of a scanning electron microscope (SEM), an electron beam is applied to the sample via a focusing coil, a scanning coil, and an objective lens.
 By narrowing down the electron beam as much as possible and scanning the surface, the secondary electron generated according to the shape of the sample hit by the electron beam is observed with a detector to obtain an image.